Tamim-Nekaien/hackdavis/README.md

 # hackdavis
-Unsure of project, webscraping a university website and displaying website
+Unsure of project, webscraping a university website and displaying website data.